yosebyte/nodepass/docs/en/api.md

 ## Overview

-NodePass offers a RESTful API in Master Mode that enables programmatic control and integration with frontend applications.
-This section provides comprehensive d     // Configure auto-start policy for new instance based on type
-     if (data.success) {

-# NodePass API Reference

-## Overview

 NodePass provides a RESTful API in Master Mode for programmatic control and frontend integration.
 This document covers all endpoints, data structures, and best practices.

 ## Master Mode API